 - Create and Reuse Screen Blocks

-- Display the same content on several screens by developing reusable Blocks (if on a mobile app) or Web Blocks (if on a web app).
+- Display the same content on several screens by developing reusable Blocks.

 - Use Events to Propagate Changes From a Block to the Parent

-- Learn how to use Events to propagate changes from a Block to the Block or Screen where it is instantiated.
+- Learn how to use Events to trigger an Action and pass a value from a Block to Blocks or Screens.

 - Pass Data Between Blocks